-With a freight factoring program, trucking companies can improve their cash flow, cut down on accounting work, and focus on hauling more loads.
+With a freight factoring program, you can cut down on accounting work and chasing invoices so you can focus on driving more loads.

 9 benefits of freight factoring

-The number one reason businesses fail is a lack of cash flow.
-When you don’t have consistent cash coming in, it’s harder to pay your bills, fuel your trucks, and keep your fleet on the road.
+The number one reason small businesses fail is a lack of cash flow.
+When your income isn’t consistent, it’s hard to pay your bills, fuel your trucks, and keep you truck maintenance up-to-date.

 According to Dun & Bradstreet, more than a quarter of customers in the freight industry are not paying their bills on time.
 The industry average for paying invoices is around 40 days.
 Some companies take 90 days or more.
 That’s a long time to wait for payment on work you’ve already done.
-In most cases, freight factoring provides same-day pay.
+In most cases, freight factoring provides expedited pay within 24 hours.

 With a freight factoring company, your funding levels are flexible.
-As long as you are working with shippers or brokers with good credit, you can quickly expand the amount and number of invoices you factor as your business grows.
-This helps you operate more efficiently, factoring as many (or as few) invoices as you need.
+As long as you’re working with shippers or brokers with good credit, you can grow your business faster by leaving the invoicing to the freight factoring company.
+This significantly limits your time spent chasing payment and helps you operate more efficiently and effectively.

-When working with quality factoring companies, you can avoid long-term contracts or minimums.
-This lets you use freight factoring when you need it and evaluate the benefits without committing for years at a time.
-Most factoring contracts renew annually or twice a year, so you can decide whether to continue or not.
+When working with quality factoring companies, you can avoid long-term factoring contracts or minimums.
+This lets you use freight factoring and the benefits only when you need them.

 When you have consistent cash flow, you can pay your bills and expenses quickly and focus on hauling more loads.
-It lets you take on more work without having to worry about whether you’ll be able to cover the costs associated with moving freight.
-You might be able to take on more jobs, hire more drivers, invest in new trucks, upgrade your equipment, or pay down debt.
+You can take on more work without having to worry about whether you’ll be able to cover the costs associated with moving freight.
+You could also expand your business to take on more jobs, hire more drivers, invest in new trucks, upgrade your equipment, or pay down debt.

-Freight factoring can also be a significant time-saver for your business.
-You don’t need to spend time invoicing, making follow-up calls, checking on payments, or chasing collections.
-Factoring companies handle all of this for you, including resolving any disputes.
+Freight factoring can be a significant time-saver for your business.
+You can focus less on invoicing, making follow-up calls, checking on payments, or chasing collections.
+Freight factoring companies handle all of this for you, including resolving any disputes.

 Rather than preparing and sending out multiple invoices to different shippers or brokers, you can send all of them to one place — your freight factoring company.
-Working with a freight factoring partner reduces your accounting work, so you can focus on hauling high-paying loads rather than paperwork, accounts receivable, and collections.

 6. Get free customer credit checks.